seojuice

 Frequently Asked Questions

-Is word count a ranking factor?
+Does Google use word count as a direct ranking factor?

 Methodology